It reduces fiber shedding and protects your clothes.

 - remove coarse dirt and animal hair before washing

-- Wash together with other Guppyfriends or with nonsynthetic textiles to avoid an unbalance
+- wash together with other Guppyfriends or with nonsynthetic textiles to avoid an imbalance

 - do not overfill – the clothes need space to move inside the bag